brianmayeshiro/brianmayeshiro.github.io/essays/get-meteor-today.md

 All of this sounds like an expensive package, but surprise!
 It’s not.
 Meteor is *free* and you can get it right now by going to [Meteor.com](https://www.meteor.com/).
 Through Meteor, you no longer need to deal with the hassle of setting up your 1000 things just to get a simple hello world application.

-So, don’t get yourself hit with an asteroid sized problem in app development, instead go with the smaller and more manageable Meteor.
+So, don’t get yourself hit with an asteroid-sized problem in app development, instead go with the smaller and more manageable Meteor.

 ###### *Warning.
 When using Meteor, side effects may include: Hours of banging your head against the wall, regret of buying a PC, several reinstalls, long extraction times, increase use of curse words, and rage quitting.
 Consider talking to your doctor or psychiatrist first before trying Meteor.